Perennials can make a great addition to any garden

 Put the tallest plants near the very back of the garden for best effect.
 Towering plants, especially climbers that tend to work their way up fences, will block shorter plants if not positioned correctly.
-Dutchman's breeches, for example, which are only a few inches tall, should do well in the front of an island garden or along borders.
+For example, the Dutchman's breeches, which are only a few inches tall, should do well in the front of an island garden or along borders.

 Go for Different Colors

 A garden filled with perennial plants is supposed to be colorful.
-The brilliant lavender of Virginia bluebells will contrast well with baneberry, which produces cherry-red berries that are a beautiful contrast to the surrounding green foliage.
-Ajuga, on the other hand, is a useful groundcover that can sport blue, pink, or even white flowers once spring kicks into high gear.
+The brilliant lavender of Virginia bluebells will contrast nicely with baneberry, which produces cherry-red berries that are a beautiful contrast to the surrounding green foliage.
+On the other hand, Ajuga is a useful groundcover that can sport blue, pink, or even white flowers once spring kicks into high gear.

 Check Your Soil Type